AyloSrd/react-event-forwarder/README.md

 ```

 ## Event-forwarding for truly independent components

-Lifting the state up in React creates a very special relation of dependency between the parent component and its/their child/ren.
-This entails that often, making changes to event-related pieces of code in one component, entails changing the corresponding code in the other.
+Besides requiring some boilerplate code, lifting the state up in React creates a very special relation of dependence between the parent component and its/their child/ren.
+Because of this entanglement, changing the state, or the business logic of one component, often entails having to re-think the logic of the other.

-The aim of `react-event-forwarder` is to allow child components to forward React events, or custom ones, to their parents, allowing you to create truly independent and re-usable components.
+The aim of `react-event-forwarder` is to allow child components to dispatch and emit custom events (which can carry a specific data payload), or to expose/forward React events to their direct ancestor, allowing you to create truly independent and re-usable components while maintaining a single source of truth.

 ## How it works